nautechsystems/nautilus_trader/docs/user_guide/orders.md

 a fixed offset away from the defined market price.
 Once triggered a _Market_ order will immediately be placed.

-In the following example we create a _Trailing-Stop-Market_ order to SELL 10 ETHUSD-PERP COIN_M margined Perpetual Futures Contracts activating at 5000 USD then trailing at an offset of 1% (in basis points) away from the current last traded price, on the Binance Futures exchange:
+In the following example we create a _Trailing-Stop-Market_ order on the Binance Futures exchange to SELL 10 ETHUSD-PERP COIN_M margined
+Perpetual Futures Contracts activating at a trigger price of 5000 USD, then trailing at an offset of 1% (in basis points) away from the current last traded price:

 ```python
 order: TrailingStopMarketOrder = self.order_factory.trailing_stop_market(